Jones Geniuses Matrix Vs TouchMath

 The thing I think that scares people away from TouchMath though is the price.
 But the way I look at it is, it’s an excellent product, and it works.
 The new digital kits make it easier for families to reuse the program over and over again with younger children.
 And when your family is done with it you can resell it, just like you do a textbook.

 UPDATE October 2018: Since this article was originally posted TouchMath has created some more affordable options for homeschool families.
-These products copyrights only allow you to use them with your household, but they are significantly cheaper.
+These products’ copyright only allows you to use them with your household, but they are significantly cheaper.

 How To Make Jones Geniuses Work For Younger Children

-I know other parents who have made Dr. Jones program work for their young children.
+I know other parents who have made Dr. Jones’s program work for their young children.
 They created manipulatives and other tools and their children are doing excellent.
-But right now in our day to day lives I know I don’t have the time or motivation to get these types of tasks done in a timely matter.
+But right now in our day-to-day lives I know I don’t have the time or motivation to get these types of tasks done in a timely matter.

 TouchMath For The Win